awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environmentmgmt-updates-immutable.md

 # Immutable Environment Updates<a name="environmentmgmt-updates-immutable"></a>

-Immutable environment updates are an alternative to rolling updates that ensure that configuration changes that require replacing instances are applied efficiently and safely\.
+Immutable environment updates are an alternative to rolling updates\.
+Immutable environment updates ensure that configuration changes that require replacing instances are applied efficiently and safely\.
 If an immutable environment update fails, the rollback process requires only terminating an Auto Scaling group\.
 A failed rolling update, on the other hand, requires performing an additional rolling update to roll back the changes\.

 To perform an immutable environment update, Elastic Beanstalk creates a second, temporary Auto Scaling group behind your environment's load balancer to contain the new instances\.
 First, Elastic Beanstalk launches a single instance with the new configuration in the new group\.
 This instance serves traffic alongside all of the instances in the original Auto Scaling group that are running the previous configuration\.